anakarpow/AWS-CICD-Pipeline/README.md

 # basic pipeline with bandit and cfn-lint
+## under development: this is only the project structure

+STATUS
-- uses cfn-lint and bandit, other tool requirements?
+- uses cfn-lint and bandit,
+  - other tool requirements?
 - deploys pipe in RES and necessary roles in other environments
-- have one pipeline for each environment/ branch?

 TODO
 - IAM roles optimiziation
 - optimize shell scripts , variable management etc
 - finish up CF templates
+- have one pipeline for each environment/ branch?
 - ...